CryptidFiles/SYSC3110_UNO/README.md

 ---

 **Explanation of AI Player Strategy:**
-Any AI strategy implements the AIStrategy interface for methods for choosing a card and choosing a colour for wild cards, which enables for multiple strategies to be developed in future revisions.
+All AI strategy implements the AIStrategy interface for methods for choosing a card and choosing a colour for wild cards, which enables for multiple strategies to be developed in future revisions.
 Milestone 3 utilizes a basic AI strategy that employs a straightforward decision making of choosing the first valid card (from left to right) from in the player’s hand to play.

 **I. Card Selection Strategy**
   i.
 Sequential Hand Scanning